Wildlife, Environmental and other News

 Here, there is ample room to play football, cricket and other ball games; to fly kites, watch the cricket or just relax with book or newspaper.

-Lyndhurst also hosts the New Forest Centre.
-Situated in Lyndhurst's main car park, it is a purpose-built red brick building housing the New Forest Museum, Gift Shop, Reference Library and New Forest Tourist Information Office.
+Lyndhurst also hosts the New Forest Heritage Centre.
+Situated in Lyndhurst's main car park, it is a purpose-built red brick building housing the New Forest Museum, Gift Shop and Reference Library.

 Opened in 1988 by the Duke of Edinburgh, the museum has displays illustrative of New Forest life in days gone-by, and is a ‘must-visit’ for anybody with an interest in the New Forest and its history.
 The Christopher Tower New Forest Reference Library on the upper floor also has a wide range of local interest books and other documents.